tayloraswift/jpeg/examples/README.md

 The scan progression rules for progressive JPEGs are different than for sequential (`baseline` or `extended(coding:differential:)`) JPEGs.
 A sequential scan encodes all bits (0 to infinity) of all coefficients (0 to 63) for each channel, and are always allowed to contain multiple channels.
 A progressive scan subsets bits in a process called **successive approximation**, and coefficients in a process called **spectral selection**.
 (In an analogy to signal processing, a coefficient subset is also called a **band**.)
 Only progressive scans which encode the DC coefficient only (band indices `0 ..< 1`) are allowed to encode multiple channels.

 Progressive scans using successive approximation can be either **initial scans** or **refining scans**.
 An initial scan encodes all the bits from some starting index to infinity.
 A refining scan encodes a single bit.
 One valid successive approximation sequence is `(3..., 2 ..< 3, 1 ..< 2, 0 ..< 1)`, which contains one initial scan, and three refining scans.
-It is possible for there to be no refining scans, in which case, the refining scan will simply encode bits `0...`.
+It is possible for there to be no refining scans, in which case, the initial scan will simply encode bits `0...`.

 The progressive coding process is not backwards compatible with the sequential processes — progressive images always have to encode AC bands and the DC coefficient in separate scans, so a sequential scan, which contains coefficients 0 through 63, is not a valid progressive scan.
 It would have to be broken up into a scan encoding coefficient 0, and at least one scan encoding coefficients 1 through 63.